 About the City Diaries

-The city at the beginning of the 21st century is the major theme of Peter Bialobrzeski’s “City Diaries”.
-In this long-term project, which so far comprises of 19 volumes, he has been investigating since 2013 whether the preconception of a city, product of prejudices, personal observations and what is conveyed by the media, can be transformed into a specific image.
-Whether Osaka or Unna, Wuhan or Wolfsburg – Bialobrzeski is interested in the cultural differences increasingly concealed by globalization, which he makes visible by means of a seemingly objectifying aesthetic.
+The city at the beginning of the twenty-first century is the major theme of Peter Bialobrzeski’s “City Diaries”.
+In this long-term project, which so far comprises 19 volumes, he has been investigating since 2013 whether the preconception of a city — a product of prejudices, personal observations and media communications — can be transformed into a specific image.
+Whether Osaka or Unna, Wuhan or Wolfsburg, Bialobrzeski is interested in the cultural differences increasingly hidden by globalization, which he makes visible by means of a seemingly objectifying aesthetic.
 Current political and social developments are also reflected in Bialobrzeski’s images and diary entries.
 Cairo, for example, cannot be understood without the Arab Spring, Athens without the euro crisis, and Wolfsburg, of course, without VW and the emissions scandal.
 On the occasion of the publication of “Athens Diary,” Melanie Mühl wrote in the FAZ: “Everyone should see these photographs.”

 The format and page count of all titles are identical.
 This systematic approach allows for a comparative view of different urban settings, ranging from a megalopolis like Bangkok to a Westphalian medium-sized town like Unna.
 Further volumes will be published in loose order over the next few years.